JoelBender/bacpypes/doc/source/gettingstarted/gettingstarted001.rst

 Now that you know what these values are going to be, you can configure the BACnet portion of your workstation.
-Change into the samples directory that you checked out earlier, make a copy of the sample configuration file, and edit it for your site::
+Change into the bacpypes directory that you checked out earlier, make a copy of the sample configuration file, and edit it for your site::

     $ cd bacpypes